sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/02_javascript/interop-js.md

 ### Accepting or Rejecting Subscriptions

 Subscriptions are auto accepted by default.
 You can control this behavior by passing a [`subscriptionRequestHandler`](../../../../reference/glue/latest/interop/index.html#StreamOptions-subscriptionRequestHandler) in the [`StreamOptions`](../../../../reference/glue/latest/interop/index.html#StreamOptions) object.
-Note that this handler is called before the [`subscriptionAddedHandler`](../../../../reference/glue/latest/interop/index.html#StreamOptions-subscriptionAddedHandler), so if you reject the request, the `subscriptionAddedHandler` will not be called.
+Note that this handler is called before the [`subscriptionAddedHandler`](../../../../reference/glue/latest/interop/index.html#StreamOptions-subscriptionAddedHandler), so if you reject the request, the `subscriptionAddedHandler` won't be called.

 The [`subscriptionRequest`](../../../../reference/glue/latest/interop/index.html#SubscriptionRequest) object, passed as an argument to the subscription request handler, has the following properties and methods: